A 3-month Participatory Action Research Education Programme

-A Challenge always derives from a community issue defined by the local people experiencing the issue.
+A Challenge always derives from a community issue defined by the local stakeholders experiencing the issue.
 The issue may be related to poverty, (public) health, nature, human rights and many other things.
 The Challenge concept is unique in that it is designed to focus purely on local demand rather than donor demand.
+That gives us the flexibility to go with what is really necessary locally.

-An international, multi-disciplinary team of people outside as well as inside the community, perform Participatory Action Research on the identified issue at location.
-Challenges so far have been carried out in Uganda, Kenya, South Africa, Brazil and Zambia.
+An international, multi-disciplinary team of people outside as well as inside the community, performs Participatory Action Research on the identified issue at location.
+Challenges so far have been carried out in Uganda, Kenya, South Africa, Brazil, Sweden and Zambia.

 The aim of a SevenSenses Challenge is two-fold.
 Firstly, the Challenge aims to empower local people to find the best suited local assets to tackle the addressed issue, boosting their independence from traditional paternalistic western aid.
 Secondly, the Challenge gives students and professionals the opportunity to experience the impact of Participatory Action Research at location and offers them the opportunity to grow professionally as well as personally.